nikhilreddypathuri/Word-Sense-Disambiguation/README.md

 # Dilip Molugu (Dilip)
 # Date: 10/31/2018

  1. This program helps in determing the sense of an ambigous word in a text.
-It takes a XML file for training which has the senseid, cantext and ambigous word and tries to predict the sesnse id in a test data.
+It takes a XML file for training which has the senseid, context and ambigous word and tries to predict the sesnse id in a test data.

  2. Inorder to make this program work first we need to install the required libraries.
 Then in the command line arguments you need to pass a minimum of 4 arguments.